 Season 11: The Past arc.
 This season is only seven episodes long, but it's wicked awesome.
 It flashes back to 110 years in the past.
 It's important to learn about things that happened in the past, to help understand what's going on in the present, but it's also just really fun to see familiar characters in a different light... and sometimes not so different.
 Aizen is still a lieutenant.
 We also get to see a number of characters we first met as Visoreds when they were still Soul Reapers, including Shinji Hirako, who was Aizen's captain.
 We also see Kisuke Urahara when he was 3rd seat of squad 2, who then becomes the captain of squad 12, per Yoruichi Shihouin's recommendation (she was still captain of squad 2 at the time).
 And we get to see another future Visored, Hiyori Sarugaki, who was lieutentant of squad 12 at the time, and doesn't like Kisuke becoming her new captain.
 And we learn of Kisuke's plan to start the Department of Research and Development, as well as offering Mayuri Kurotsuchi (who was a dangerous prisoner at the time) the position of second in command of this new department.
 We also get to see a young Byakuya Kuchiki (who is playfully taunted by Yoruichi, much to his annoyance).
 And we see captain Jushiro Ukitake talking with his lieutenant, Kaien Shiba, about a young prodigy who just graduated from Soul Reaper academy.
 It turns out to be a young Gin Ichimaru, who is befriended by Lt.
 Aizen.
 After three episodes, the season flashes forward to 101 years before the present....

 As always, I look forward to learning more about everything and everyone in the show.
-It's all very cool, and interesting, and funny, and I like the characters, and all the different opening and closing themes are really great, and the episode previews are always pretty funny (though they don't always do that, especially in the filler arcs), and of course all the girls are quite attractive, and...
+It's all very cool, and interesting, and funny, and I like the characters, and all the different opening and closing themes are really great, and the episode previews are always pretty funny (though they don't always do that, especially in the filler arcs), and...
 I dunno what else to say right now.